 Another story.
 Never easy, never painless, never straightforward.
 And we may have waited so long we’re buttressed by our convictions that our way is the right way, our grievances the only grievances, our happiness – individual happiness – the one that counts.

 Oh, I admit I’m thinking a good deal about relationships these days – what makes them work and what causes them to deteriorate.
 Perhaps it’s because I’m in the dating world again.
-Perhaps it’s because I’m watching older teenagers hook up, break up, fall in love and then out again.
+Perhaps it’s because I’m watching older teenagers hook up, break up, fall in love and then tumble out again.
 And yes – sometimes in that (woeful) order.

 I’m also pondering a culture that approves of relationship deal breakers that have little to do with values or character, and I’m concerned about how foolish that seems – to me.
-And potentially detrimental – to our children.
+And it is potentially detrimental – to our children.